guardian/frontend/IMAGES.md

 # Images

-## Trail pictures
+## How are trail pictures picked in Frontend?

-### Articles
+### Default behaviour
-1. Use the trail pic if it's width is >= 620.
+1. Use the trail pic (known in content api as 'image element with thumbnail relation') if it has width >= 460.
-2. Use the main picture *OR* Use the image from the *FIRST* embedded video
+2. Use the main picture.
+3. Use the image from the first embedded video
 4. Fall back to small trail pic.

-### Videos
-1. Use the trail pic if it's width is >= 620.
-2. Use the main picture.
-3. Use the image from the video.
-4. Fall back to small thumbnail.

 ### Galleries
+1. Use the thumbnail.

+### Facia cards
-1. Use the thumbnail
+1. Use the Image override.
+2. If the card is a Gallery, use the Gallery behaviour.
+2. Use the Default behaviour.